usnistgov/FIPS201/_FIPS201/keymanagement.md

 All certificates issued to support PIV Card authentication SHALL be issued under the *X.509 Certificate Policy for the U.S. Federal PKI Common Policy Framework* [COMMON].
 The requirements in this certificate policy cover identity proofing and the management of CAs and registration authorities.
-CAs and registration authorities may be operated by departments and agencies, or may be outsourced to PKI service providers.
+CAs and registration authorities MAY be operated by departments and agencies, or MAY be outsourced to PKI service providers.
 For a list of PKI service providers that have been approved to operate under [COMMON], see [http://www.idmanagement.gov.](http://www.idmanagement.gov)